 Line of Sight article : The Coolest Skeletons on the Block

-Most of this section is quoted from an LOS article written by Jaden Iwassa in 2020.02, although other editors have added more since then.
+Most of the info below is copied from an LOS article written by Jaden Iwassa in 2020.02, although since then other editors have added more here.

 Legion of Lost Souls in a nutshell